Last updated on 2026-05-15

 Program Overview

 The Supply Chain Management and Logistics program is designed to equip learners with the essential knowledge and skills needed to effectively manage supply chains and coordinate logistics.
 This program emphasizes the interconnected nature of supply chain systems and their alignment with stakeholder and strategic objectives.
-Students will delve into the production, acquisition, and sale of goods and services, alongside the logistics necessary to bring these products to market.
-The curriculum integrates fundamental business principles, including financial management, which guides supply chain design and decision-making.
-A strong focus is placed on developing leadership and communication skills, crucial for negotiations and maintaining strategic relationships.
-Additionally, the program incorporates industry technologies and emphasizes quality and continuous improvement processes.
+Students will delve into the production, acquisition, and sale of goods and services, alongside the logistics necessary to deliver these products to the market.
+The curriculum integrates vital business principles, including financial management, which guides supply chain design and decision-making.
+A strong focus on customer-centric philosophy, leadership, and communication skills is also emphasized, ensuring graduates are well-prepared for negotiations and maintaining strategic relationships in the industry.

 Program Structure